MicrosoftDocs/power-pages-docs/power-pages-docs/configure/editing-sites.md

 The display order of the custom CSS file should be higher than the default files and their display order shouldn't be modified.

-If the display order has been changed, you'll encounter the following behaviors;
+If the display order has been modified, you'll encounter the following behaviors;

 - The Styling workspace will show the theme as a **Custom theme**.
 - The existing preset themes won't be available.